River Thames, beech woods, pubs & alpacas

 - In 150 metres, veer left with the path, heading due south and in a further 150 metres at an obvious cross-roads in a large clearing keep straight on, your direction 170°.
 In a further 370 metres, having ignored all ways off, you pass through some wooden barriers and turn right to pass through some further barriers in 15 meters to emerge onto a car lane lined with houses where you go left, your direction 110°.

-- In 70 metres, you pass the interesting cogwheel of a well on your left-hand side and in 15 metres, you come to the main road where you turn right, your direction 250°.
-In 50 metres, you arrive at the Reformation pub in Kidmore End, the third of the possible lunch stops.
+- In 140 metres, you pass the interesting cogwheel of a well on your left-hand side and in 15 metres, you come to the main road where you turn right, your direction 250°.
+In 50 metres, you arrive at the Reformation pub in Kidmore End, the third of the possible lunch stops if and when it starts serving lunch again .

 - Continue past the pub (or if leaving it, turn right) along the main road.
 In 270 metres you pass Wyfold Road on the right and in another 200 metres (just before the road starts to curve to the right) turn right onto a path which is marked with a footpath post.
 In 10 metres pass through a wooden barrier to the left of a wire fence to follow a white arrow marked on a tree by forking left, your direction 270°.
 This is Withy Copse (so marked on the OS Map).